RetroPie/RetroPie-Docs/docs/Themes.md

 - switch your theme to any Carbon, Eudora, or Canela variant (as they have one static background and therefore don't crash when you have many systems)

-If you can't access the theme changer in emulationstation because its a white screen you can [ssh](https://github.com/RetroPie/RetroPie-Setup/wiki/SSH) into the pi and change the theme name back to carbon in the backend in `/home/pi/.emulationstation/es_settings.cfg`
+If you can't access the theme changer in emulationstation because it's a white screen, you can [ssh](https://github.com/RetroPie/RetroPie-Setup/wiki/SSH) into the pi and change the theme name back to carbon in the backend in `/home/pi/.emulationstation/es_settings.cfg`

 #THEME GALLERY